 There are a couple of things you need to consider when planning your grow.
 If you don’t have a big area outdoors then you will have to consider an indoor grow.

 The nice thing about an indoor grow is that the environment is fully controlled by the grower.
-This means you can get high quality buds on a regular basis.
-Running an indoor grow is a lot more time consuming than and outdoor grow.
+This means you can get high-quality buds on a regular basis.
+Running an indoor grow is a lot more time consuming than an outdoor grow.

 You have to make sure your plants are getting the right amount of light, water, humidity, nutrients and fresh air otherwise your cannabis plants will die.